sottohy/Air-Canvas/README.md

 1. Run the application:
    ```
    python air_canvas.py
 2. The webcam feed will open, and you can start drawing using your hand gestures.

 ## Gestures
 - Drawing: Raise only the index finger.
 - Selecting Colors: Raise both the index and middle fingers and move your hand to the desired color in the header section.

+## Code Overview
+- find_hands(): Finds and draws hand landmarks on the given image.
+- find_position(): Finds the landmark positions of the detected hands.
+- fingers_up(): Determines which fingers are up based on the landmark positions.
+- Main loop: Captures webcam frames, processes hand landmarks, checks gestures, and updates the canvas accordingly.